-New Legislation Bans Non-Compete Provisions in Employment Contracts and Employer Policies
+New Statute Bans Non-Compete Provisions in Employment Contracts and Employer Policies

 On January 11, 2021, the D.C.
 Council enacted legislation to ban non-compete provision in employment contracts and employer policies in the District of Columbia.
 The legislation, known as the “Ban on Non-Compete Agreements Amendment Act of 2020” (A23-0563), became effective on March 16, 2021.

-The legislation contains five main provisions that are generally applicable to employers; specifically, the legislation provides that:
+The enacted statute contains five main provisions that are generally applicable to employers; specifically, the statute provides that:

 (a) “No employer may require or request that an employee sign an agreement that includes a non-compete provision”;